- Connect Asana with MESA

 Connect Asana with MESA

 When you're setting up your first workflow with Asana, you'll need to create a credential through MESA's Asana app or use your own custom Asana app.
-Click on the Authenticate with Asana button.
+Click on the Connect with Asana button.

 You will see a screen asking you to grant MESA permission to connect with your Asana account.
 Once you have reviewed the permissions, click on Allow.